microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

 8. Update the **Custom deployment** blade using the following inputs, agree to the terms, and click **Purchase**.
 This deployment will take approximately 30-40 minutes.

     a.
-Resource Group: Create New / WGVMRGTMT
+Resource Group: Create new / WGVMRGTMT

     b.
 Location: South Central